qiboteam/qibo-cloud-backends/doc/source/tutorials.rst

 Submit a circuit
 ^^^^^^^^^^^^^^^^

-In this example, we will demonstrate how to submit a Qibo circuit onto an AWS device.
+In this example, we will demonstrate how to submit a Qibo circuit onto an Amazon Braket device.
 We will use IQM Garnet as an example.
-This is where verbatim circuit is set to false, `verbatim_circuit=False`, on an AWS device.
+This is where verbatim circuit is set to false, `verbatim_circuit=False`, on an Amazon Braket device.
 Note that when `verbatim_circuit=False`, the transpilation of the input circuit and assignment of the best qubits to use will be left to the device.

 To use BraketClientBackend, we import these packages first.